An official website of the United States government

 Marines

-Personal Property Shipping Office
+Personal Property Office

 As of 04/02/2019, Okinawa is no longer weight restricted.